AeroplaneMouse/P3/README.md

 A local database can be set up using the db-setup.sql script.

 Once you have the right connection, you will need to be authenticated to actually gain access to the system.
-To do this, write us an email with the information that you see on the error screen on the program:
+To do this, write us an email with the information that you see on the error screen on the program, when you try to log in:

 !!!
 Access denied !!!<br>
 User "DOMAIN-NAME\username" is not authorized to access this application.